calmm-js/partial.lenses/README.md

 a change, the data has actually changed.
 By keeping the data normalized, a simple `R.equals` comparison will do.

+#### `L.pick({p1: l1, ...pls})`

+`L.pick({p1: l1, ...pls})` creates a lens out of the given object template of lenses.
+When viewed, an object is created, whose properties are obtained by viewing through the lenses of the template.
+When set with an object, the properties of the object are set to the context via the lenses of the template.
+`undefined` is treated as the equivalent of empty or non-existent in both directions.

+Note that, when set, `L.pick` simply ignores any properties that the given template doesn't mention.
+Note that the underlying data structure need not be an object.

 #### [`L.prop(string)`](#lpropstring "L.prop :: (p :: a) -> PLens {p :: a, ...ps} a")

 `L.prop(string)` or `L(string)` is similar to `R.lensProp(string)` (see